 Kate Giles – Crewroom

-Ex-rower, Kate, is the founder behind Crewroom clothing.
-Crewroom creates unique sportswear for athletes which is durable through all kinds of rough weather.
-Kate is the creative brain behind the company, and has developed Crewroom into the national name it is today.
-Kate has strong links with the rowing community, and the University Boat Race, and can offer a unique perspective on what is important to Putney.
+Former elite rower, Kate Giles, is the founder behind Crewroom clothing.
+Crewroom creates high performance sportswear for the rowing and outdoor market and, as the creative brain behind the company, Kate has developed a successful retail brand.
+Kate has strong links with the rowing community, including The Boat Race, and can offer a unique perspective on what is important to Putney.

 Veronika Wilson – Putney Arts Theatre